make-all/metlink-nz/README.md

-# Metlink NZ Transport for Home Assistant
+# Metlink Wellington Transport for Home Assistant

 This repo contains a custom component for Home Assistant for interfacing to the Metlink opendata API for obtaining realtime departure info for